Quail chicks eating game bird meal from a Hatching Time feeder.

 Feeding Adult Quail (8+ Weeks)

-Once your quail hit adulthood and begin laying eggs, they need a balanced diet to maintain energy and support egg production.
-Adult quail typically do best on feed containing 18-20% protein.
+Once your quail start laying, they need a balanced diet that keeps them fueled and supports steady egg production.
+Adult quail typically do best on feed containing 17-20% protein.

 • Frequency: Free-choice feeding remains key to preventing nutritional deficiencies and promoting consistent egg production.